yemiadesola/tcp-socket-programming/README.md

-# tcp-socket-programming
+# TCP SOCKET PROGRAMMING

-This program is written in C Language
+Introduction
+TCP socket programming is a fundamental concept in network communication.
+It allows applications to establish a reliable connection and exchange data between a client and a server over a network.
+This repository aims to provide simple examples of TCP socket programming.
 This program is able to run on two virtual machines.
 In this project, I use kali Linux and Ubuntu as server and client respectfully.
 Ensure to configure the network adapter of both virtual machines to be on the same network

+Programming Language
+The repository currently includes examples in C programming languages

 Below is the compilation and run instruction
 Document Name: tcpserver